Cruciate ligament rupture in dog

 • Dobermans

-Without surgery, a torn cruciate ligament always carries the risk that the dog will no longer be able to perform and will prematurely develop a Osteoarthritis develops osteoarthritis.
-It cannot be healed and is associated with severe pain.
-For this reason, and because anatomically large forces act on the cruciate ligaments in dogs, most veterinarians advise against treating a cruciate ligament tear in dogs conservatively.
+Without surgery, there is always a risk that a cruciate ligament rupture will result in the dog no longer being able to perform well and suffering premature death.
+Osteoarthritis It develops.
+It cannot be cured and is associated with severe pain.
+For this reason, and because dogs' anatomy places great forces on their cruciate ligaments, most veterinarians advise against conservative treatment of a cruciate ligament rupture in dogs.

 So there really is no alternative to surgery.

-The healing time without surgery is difficult to define, because often there is no talk of healing, the knee remains permanently unstable and arthrosis develops later.
+The healing time without surgery is difficult to define, as often there is no talk of healing, the knee remains permanently unstable and osteoarthritis only develops later.

-If it is only the cruciate ligament tornIf only the cruciate ligament is torn, it may be worthwhile to wait and not have the dog operated on yet.
-Small breeds and light dogs have the best chance of surviving a torn cruciate ligament without surgery.
-The goal of treatment is then to relieve the knee as much as possible through physiotherapy, rest and dietary changes and to allow the dog to live a pain-free life through medication.
+Is it only the cruciate ligament? touched up, It may be worthwhile to wait and not have the dog operated on yet.
+Small breeds and light dogs They have the best chance of recovering from a cruciate ligament tear without surgery.
+The goal of treatment is then to repair the knee by Physiotherapy, Quiet and Dietary change to relieve the dog as much as possible and to enable it to live a pain-free life through medication.

-With or without surgery it is important for the dog to to move regularly, as strong muscles stabilize and support the injured joint.
-A dog physiotherapist, who restores strength and mobility in equal measure with targeted training, can also help in this case.
-The dog owner should also make absolutely sure that the dog is not overweight - the less weight the damaged joint has to bear, the better.
+With or without surgery It is important for the dog to feel to move regularly, Strong muscles stabilize and support the injured joint.
+A canine physiotherapist, who can restore both strength and mobility through targeted training, can also be helpful in this case.
+The dog owner should also ensure that the dog is not overweight – the less weight the damaged joint has to bear, the better.

 Some successful cruciate ligament surgeries

-Last year alone, we performed over 120 cruciate ligament surgeries on dogs due to diagnosis of cruciate ligament rupture dog:
+Last year alone, we performed over 120 cruciate ligament surgeries on dogs diagnosed with a cruciate ligament rupture:

-A bilateral cruciate ligament surgery according to our Petlig-Method®.
+A bilateral cruciate ligament surgery using our Petlig Method®

 Scroll to Top